-Not long ago, business was done on paper, meetings were held in offices and a rolodex kept the contacts in order.
+Not long ago, business was done on paper, meetings were held in offices and a Rolodex kept the contacts in order.
 Dramatic improvements in technology have streamlined efficiency.
 Allowing businesses to utilize digital platforms to succeed in the short-term as well as the long run.
 From the methodology to its implementation, change is occurring at a drastic rate.
 Perhaps nothing has changed the landscape of modern business more than mobile technology.
-The ability to go “paperless” is in a revolutionary stage, though, with an estimated 6 billion smartphones around the world it’s evident mobile computing and cloud technology are the future.
+Mobile apps within your company give the ability to go “paperless” is in a revolutionary stage, though, with an estimated 6 billion smartphones around the world it’s evident mobile computing and cloud technology are the future.

 Ease in Employee Training